-Cruising around the mountain on your fresh-out-the-pack board with shiny new edges is all fine and dandy but eventually after inevitable wear and tear you’ll find your edges aren’t the same as when they first started out.
-To bring your edges back to that original grippy feel it’s time to get your board into your homemade workshop and give them a re-tune.
+Cruising around the mountain on your fresh-out-the-pack board with shiny new edges is all fine and dandy but eventually after inevitable wear and tear you'll find your edges aren't the same as when they first started out.
+Gently rub your thumb along each edge.
+If they feel dull, rounded or burred, it’s time to sharpen them.

 For this you will need a proper ski or snowboard edging tool.
 This has a built-in guide enabling you to maintain the correct angle.

 Start with the base edge.
 Applying light pressure, move it smoothly down the board from the nose to the tail.